Classification Trees

 • Gini impurity index.

-Proportion of elements in a class
+p: Proportion of elements in the target class

 In Python